 Another bonus, is that images are loaded only for user’s screen size, being sharp and not over sized.
 And, we’re loading it top to bottom for making it even more slick.

-When you’re hosting your website on Launchpad, we also give you a tiny backend server to support your forms.
+When you’re hosting your website on Anima, we also give you a tiny backend server to support your forms.
 It allows users to send to that server, and we store it for you.

 This server-side code cannot be simply exported and included in the code package, as it needs to run on a server rather than on the browser (which is called client-side code).